Lactose intolerance

 Worldwide, around 65% of adults are affected by lactose malabsorption.
-Other mammals usually lose the ability to digest lactose after weaning, and this was the ancestral state of all humans before the recent evolution of lactase persistence, which extends lactose tolerance into adulthood.
+Other mammals usually lose the ability to digest lactose after weaning.
+Lactose intolerance is the ancestral state of all humans before the recent evolution of lactase persistence in some cultures, which extends lactose tolerance into adulthood.
 Lactase persistence evolved in several populations independently, probably as an adaptation to the domestication of dairy animals around 10,000 years ago.
 Today the prevalence of lactose tolerance varies widely between regions and ethnic groups.
-The ability to digest lactose is most common in people of European descent, and to a lesser extent in some parts of the Middle East and Africa.
-Lactose intolerance is common among people of Jewish descent, as well as in many African countries and Arab countries.
+The ability to digest lactose is most common in people of Northern European descent, and to a lesser extent in some parts of Central Asia, the Middle East and Africa.

+Lactose intolerance is most common among people of East Asian descent (with 90% lactose intolerance), people of Jewish descent, people in African and Arab countries, and among people of Southern European descent (notably Greeks and Italians).
 Traditional food cultures reflect local variations in tolerance and historically many societies have adapted to low levels of tolerance by making dairy products that contain less lactose than fresh milk.
+One ethnographic example of this is kumis, a fermented milk product that contains little to no lactose, which is the main source of dairy nutrition in Mongolia.

-The medicalization of lactose intolerance as a disorder has been attributed to biases in research history, since most early studies were conducted amongst populations which are normally tolerant, as well as the cultural and economic importance of milk in countries such as the United States.
+The medicalization of lactose intolerance as a disorder has been attributed to biases in research history, since most early studies were conducted amongst populations which are normally tolerant, as well as the cultural and economic importance and impact of milk in countries such as the United States.

 Terminology

 Lactose intolerance primarily refers to a syndrome with one or more symptoms upon the consumption of food substances containing lactose sugar.
 Individuals may be lactose intolerant to varying degrees, depending on the severity of these symptoms.

 Hypolactasia is the term specifically for the small intestine producing little or no lactase enzyme.
 If a person with hypolactasia consumes lactose sugar, it results in lactose malabsorption.
 The digestive system is unable to process the lactose sugar, and the unprocessed sugars in the gut produce the symptoms of lactose intolerance.

 Lactose intolerance is not an allergy, because it is not an immune response, but rather a sensitivity to dairy caused by a deficiency of lactase enzyme.
-Milk allergy, occurring in about 2% of the population, is a separate condition, with distinct symptoms that occur when the presence of milk proteins trigger an immune reaction.
+Milk allergy, occurring in about 2% of the population, is a separate condition, with distinct symptoms that occur when the presence of milk protein, whey, trigger an immune reaction.
+A milk allergy most often appears in the first year of life, while lactose intolerance typically appears later in life.